open-formulieren/open-forms/docs/manual/index.rst

 Manual
 ======

-This part of the documentation is for meant for editors.
+This part of the documentation is meant for editors.
 Are you looking for more technical configuration of Open Forms?
 Check out the :ref:`configuration_index`.